Let's discover Cimiez archaeological site

 Cimiez is the old Cemelenum!
-Rich Romans moved here since the Ist century BC.
+Rich Romans moved here in the Ist century BC.
 They were 20 000 in the 2th century!
-On the next century, in the reign of Claude, Cemelenum became the Provincia Alpium Maritimarum, the capital city of Alpes Maritimes.
+On the next century, in the reign of Claudius, Cemelenum became Provincia Alpium Maritimarum, the capital city of Alpes Maritimes.

 In the 3th century, they extended it: it was 65 metres long and 55 metres large; about 6 000 spectators could enter!
 They also modernized it: no more wood, but stone tiers.

 There, we have the thermae, with 3 parts: Northern, Eastern, Western thermaes, each one with its own heating system, changing rooms and pools.

 Northern thermae, which used to be the most beautiful one, were made for Nice’s richest persons: see the little white marble tiled floors on the wall!
 We found here a marble pool surrounded by a peristyle and latrines.
 To the north, the frigidarium (cold water room).

 Then, the "tepid water room" (tepidarium) and the "hot water room" (caldarium), built on a hypocaustum, a kind of heating system.
 Another kind of heating system, the proefurnium, was used for the sudatorium, the "sauna bath".